TilmanGriesel/PeregrineLogger/README.md

 			logger.error('Hello', 'Error');
 			logger.fatal('Hello', 'Fatal');
 		}

+## Filter Functions
+PeregrineLogger supports class name based filtering.
+That means, that log messages can be filtered by full qualified class names (fqcn) or Classes itself.

+To enable the filter, simply type ```PeregrineLoggerFactory.filterClasses(MyClass, AnotherClass);``` or ```PeregrineLoggerFactory.filterClasses('com.pack.example::MyClass');``` or together... it's up to you.

+Another function of the filter system is, that you are able to invert the filter.
+To exclude all classes defined in filterClasses() from logging, type  ```PeregrineLoggerFactory.invertClassFilter = true```

 ## How to extend
 Nothing is simple as that.
 Create a Class with an ```IPeregrineLogTarget``` implementation.